Brevity is to online content as frosting is to cake. And everybody knows you can’t have cake without frosting.

 That’s the same meaning in almost half the words.
 Huzzah!

-If you need help omitting needless words, consider an app that finds them for you, like ProWritingAid.
+If you need help to omit needless words, consider an app that finds them for you, like ProWritingAid.
 This can be a huge help, especially if you’re self-editing your work.

 3. Watch Your Word Count